 I enjoy helping people learn more about themselves and give them practical evidence-based tools to solve the problems in their life.
 Coaching is learning journey for me and for you, during coaching we will discover and uncover new knowledge.
 I am a life-long learner and I’m curious about how human beings behave and relate to themselves and others around them.
 My own personal development is important to me, and I constantly keep my skills up through continuing education and practical based courses and workshops.
 I learn by doing, and I challenge my clients to do the same.
 I truly believe that you can only learn through trying and failing.

-Certificates and education
+Certificates, workshops and education

 Certificate in Cognitive Behavioural Therapy (ongoing study)- Insitute of counselling